 Clay Composite vs Clay

-Clay Composite – Clay composite chips are only one step down from casino-grade clay chips.
-They are manufactured using an injection-molding/compression-molding process.
-This process creates a chip which is extremely close to the real deal.
+Clay Composite - Clay composite chips are only one step down from casino-grade clay chips.
+They are manufactured using an injection molding/compression molding process.
+This process creates a chip that is extremely close to the real deal.
 In fact, some people have said that if you are blindfolded, you will be unable to tell the difference between a true clay chip and a composite chip.
 These chips have become extremely popular among home poker players in the past few years and often feature a metal insert to give them a weighted feel.
-Composite chips look and sound very close to true clay chips, but costs around 30% less.
+Composite chips look and sound very close to true clay chips, but cost around 30% less.